elizrod85/Progressive-Liana-Infestation-Panama/README.md

 ## Columns in R
 GPS: Unique number for each tree.

-Species: Species code (Tipically 4 first letters of *Genus* followed by 2 first letters of the *epithet*).
+Species: Species code (Typically 4 first letters of *Genus* followed by 2 first letters of the *epithet*).

 LianaPercentageRemoval: Liana percentage removal treatment applied.